 - Numbness, pain or weakness of the facial muscles

 Most vestibular schwannomas are slow growing and may not cause a patient any significant problems over their lifetime.
-If the tumour is small, a “watch and wait” approach maybe recommended with repeat imaging (usually MRI scans every 6 to 12 months) and hearing tests, rather than treating the schwannoma straight away.
+If the tumour is small, a “watch and wait” approach may be recommended with repeat imaging (usually MRI scans every 6 to 12 months) and hearing tests, rather than treating the schwannoma straight away.
 If during observation there is rapid growth, evidence of hearing loss or development of new symptoms then active treatment should be considered.

 If the tumour is located too close to important nerves or blood vessels it may not be able to be completely resected.
 If residual tumour is left behind, then this can re-grow following surgery in approximately 15% of patients.

 Radiation therapy can also be used to treat vestibular schwannoma.
 Radiation therapy for schwannoma is most commonly given as stereotactic radiosurgery or stereotactic radiation therapy (a single dose or just a few doses).
-Conventional fractionated radiation therapy (small doses given once a day, 5 days a week for 5 to 6 weeks) can also be used, usually for larger tumours.
-The aim of radiation therapy is to stop the growth of the tumour, and preserve the function of the nerve as much as possible.
+Conventional fractionated radiation therapy (small doses are given once a day, 5 days a week for 5 to 6 weeks) can also be used, usually for larger tumours.
+The aim of radiation therapy is to stop the growth of the tumour and preserve the function of the nerve as much as possible.

 Stereotactic radiosurgery involves multiple high energy X-ray beams that are focused precisely on the tumour and avoiding the surrounding normal structures.
 It is non–invasive (that is NOT surgery despite the name) and usually involves just a single treatment.
 The patient needs to be kept extremely still during treatment to ensure accuracy, so a special immobilisation face mask or head ring is used during treatment.